eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

     info!("some log message")
     ```

-1. Building with `libc` is now enabled with an environment variable
+1. Building with `libc` is now default on platforms that support it

     ```console
     # old
     cargo build --features iceoryx2/libc_platform

     # new
-    IOX2_PLATFORM_BINDING=libc cargo build
+    cargo build
     ```